headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250520_conservative.md

 ## 1. Executive Branch and Administration

 ### 1.1 Trump Administration Actions and Policies
 The Trump administration has raised critical security concerns regarding a potential deal to incorporate Alibaba's AI technology into iPhones [1], signaling heightened scrutiny of Chinese technology in U.S. consumer products.
-Reports indicate the administration has reached a $5 million settlement with Ashli Babbit's family [2], a significant legal resolution following the January 6 events.
+Reports indicate the administration has reached a $5 million settlement with Ashli Babbitt's family [2], a significant legal resolution following the January 6 events.
 President Trump's recent comments on international sporting events have been characterized as "pure comedy" by supportive media [3].

 [1] Trump administration is concerned by deal to put Alibaba's AI on iPhones: Report, https://m.economictimes.com/tech/artificial-intelligence/trump-administration-is-concerned-by-deal-to-put-alibabas-ai-on-iphones-report/articleshow/121234875.cms

-[2] Ashli Babbit's family set to receive $5-million settlement from Trump admin, https://notthebee.com/article/ashli-babbits-family-set-to-receiver-5-million-settlement-from-trump-administration
+[2] Ashli Babbitt's family set to receive $5-million settlement from Trump admin, https://notthebee.com/article/ashli-babbits-family-set-to-receiver-5-million-settlement-from-trump-administration

 [3] Trump dropped some pure comedy while talking about the Olympics and the World Cup, https://notthebee.com/article/trump-talking-about-booking-the-world-cup-and-the-olympics-and-actually-getting-to-host-them-as-well-is-pure-comedy-gold